Dinesh Agarwal: 1995 and after

 In August 1995, he resigned from HCl, returned to India with his wife and child, and started looking for internet related opportunities to become an internet entrepreneur.

 Agarwal decided to make a website that would be an online marketplace for exporters and importers.
 India had around 15,000 internet users at that time.
 When he did not receive government permission to get the directories of exporters and sellers online, he decided to have a free listing form and sent it to all the sellers in the directories.
 "My whole family, including my mother and wife, would help with the mailers.”IndiaMART's first tagline was: 'The global gateway to Indian marketplace'.

 In 2007–2008 when recession hit the US, Agarwal and his cousin Brijesh decided to pivot the focus from export oriented business to India-focused B2B market and raised $10 million from Intel Capital.

 Other domain ventures by Agarwal include www.indiangiftsportal.com and www.abcpayments.com.
 He later became an investor, providing funding to Tolexo, and Innerchef, a Gurgaon-based ready-to-eat and ready-to-cook meals delivery startup.

 An Angel Investor

-Today, Dinesh is a prolific investor and has invested in a large number of start-ups.
-His portfolio includes companies such as medical app Curofy, crowdfunding platform Wishberry, marketing platform SilverPush, food tech start-up InnerChef, developer startup AppVirality and others.
-One of his companies – Little Eye Software Labs, was acquired by Facebook.
-Some of his top investments include: Inner Chef Private Limited, Complete Capital Private Ltd, Quicko Technosoft, Arivihan Technologies Private Limited - among others.
+Dinesh has invested in a number of start-ups, including Curofy, Wishberry, SilverPush, InnerChef, and AppVirality.
+Little Eye Labs was acquired by Facebook.
+Reported investments associated with him include InnerChef Private Limited, Complete Capital Private Ltd, Quicko Technosoft, and Arivihan Technologies Private Limited.